maptiler/maptiler-geocoding-control/README.md

 - `debounceSearch`: `number` - Sets the amount of time, in milliseconds, to wait before querying the server when a user types into the Geocoder input box.
 This parameter may be useful for reducing the total number of API calls made for a single query.
 Default `200`.
 - `proximity`: `[number, number]` - A proximity argument: this is a geographical point given as an object with latitude and longitude properties.
 Search results closer to this point will be given higher priority.
 - `placeholder`: `string` - Override the default placeholder attribute value.
 Default `"Search"`.
 - `errorMessage`: `string` - Override the default error message.
-Default `"Searching failed"`.
+Default `"Something went wrong…"`.
 - `noResultsMessage`: `string` - Override the default message if no results are found.
-Default `"No results found"`.
+Default `"Oops!
+Looks like you're trying to predict something that's not quite right.
+We can't seem to find what you're looking for.
+Maybe try double-checking your spelling or try a different search term.
+Keep on typing - we'll do our best to get you where you need to go!"`.
 - `trackProximity`: `boolean` - If true, the geocoder proximity will automatically update based on the map view.
 Default `true`.
 - `minLength`: `number` - Minimum number of characters to enter before results are shown.
 Default `2`.
 - `bbox`: `[number, number, number, number]` - A bounding box argument: this is a bounding box given as an array in the format [minX, minY, maxX, maxY].
 Search results will be limited to the bounding box.